The Sprig of Rosemary: Tale type

 Catalan scholars Carme Oriol and Josep Pujol classified the tale in the index of Catalan rondallas ('fairy tales'), with the typing 425A, Amor i Psique.
-In the Catalan typing, the heroine pulls a thyme bush ('farigola') and meets the enchanted prince; she breaks a prohibition and loses him; she is then forced to search fo him and finds him just as he is about to marry another woman; she uses the thyme to make him remember.
-However, the tale is classified in the international Aarne-Thompson-Uther Index as type ATU 425A, "The Animal as Bridegroom". in this tale type, the heroine is a human maiden who marries a prince that is cursed to become an animal of some sort.
+In the Catalan typing, the heroine pulls a thyme bush ('farigola') and meets the enchanted prince; she breaks a prohibition and loses him; she is then forced to search for him and finds him just as he is about to marry another woman; she uses the thyme to make him remember.
+However, the tale is classified in the international Aarne-Thompson-Uther Index as type ATU 425A, "The Animal (Monster) as Bridegroom".
+In this tale type, the heroine is a human maiden who marries a prince who is cursed to become an animal of some sort.
 She betrays his trust and he disappears, prompting a quest for him.

 According to Hans-Jörg Uther, the main feature of tale type ATU 425A is "bribing the false bride for three nights with the husband".
 In fact, when he developed his revision of Aarne-Thompson's system, Uther remarked that an "essential" trait of the tale type ATU 425A was the "wife's quest and gifts" and "nights bought".

 Motifs

-It is "frequent" in Spanish variants that the heroine, in her quest, reaches the house of the Sol ('Sun'), Luna ('Moon') and Aire ('Air' or 'Wind').
+In Spanish variants the heroine typically reaches the house of the Sol ('Sun'), Luna ('Moon') and Aire ('Air' or 'Wind').

 The animal husband

 According to scholarship, the form of the animal husband may vary between Spanish and Hispano-American tradition, but the lizard as his enchanted form is "common" to both continents.
-Similarly, the animal husband appears in Catalan tales as a "repulsive animal", such as lizard, dragon or serpent, or as an animal that is symbolic of sexual potency, such as bear or donkey.
+Similarly, the animal husband appears in Catalan tales as a "repulsive animal", such as lizard, dragon, or serpent, or as an animal that is symbolic of sexual potency, such as bear or donkey.